nexpy/nexpy/doc/source/pythonshell.rst

 linked object within the external file, while the second argument is the absolute or relative file path of the external file.

-.. note:: Only fields (*i.e.*, not groups) can currently be linked.
-This means
-          that the external file does not have to be a NeXus-compliant file, just a valid HDF5 file.

-.. warning:: The file containing the external link is referenced using the
+By default, the target file path is converted to a relative path with respect to the parent file.
+If it is required to store the absolute file path, add the keyword argument, ``abspath=True``.

+ >>> root.entry.data.data = NXlink('/counts',
+                                   file='/home/user/external_counts.nxs',
+                                   abspath=True)

-             file path to the parent file.
-If the files are moved without preserving their relative file paths, the link will be broken.
+.. warning:: If the files are moved without preserving their relative file
+             paths, the parent file will still open but the link will be broken.

 Plotting NeXus Data
 ===================